Rajcr2/Legal-Advisor/README.md

 7. Lets, generate vector Embeddings now. for that, Run following command :

-    python Embeddings_Testing.py
+    python Embeddings.py

 ![Embeddings Part 1_Embeddings Part 2](https://github.com/user-attachments/assets/33f784c1-9fc5-4195-b528-74fc2f99c39b)

 8. Now, we are almost done.
-Just Run **'streamlit run Frontend_Testing.py'** file from Terminal.
+Just Run **'streamlit run Frontend.py'** file from Terminal.
 To activate the UI Interface on your browser.

     streamlit run Frontend.py

    Ask any legal question like this **"What are the provisions for anticipatory bail under the Bhartiya Nyaya Sanhita ?"** and get the **'legal Advice'**.

 ### Currently, Model is in still developement stage I am adding more legal documents one by the one.
-Currently, response you are seeing is based on "BNS.pdf" legal doucment and Mistral LLM knowledge.
+Currently, response you are seeing is based on limited legal doucment and llama3 LLM knowledge.

 ## PromptEvaluator